esilberberg/cuny-publishing/README.md

 # Faculty Productivity

 A suite of tools to analyze publications by faculty at the twenty-five colleges of the [City University of New York](http://www.cuny.edu/).
 Created by esilberberg, 2022.
+Last updated 3/4/2022.

 # Overview
 The original data set, compiled by the [Office of Research](https://www.cuny.edu/research/office-of-research/), includes citations of scholarly publications by CUNY faculty from 2015-2020.
 Given that the data set is unstructured, the project passes the data through a series of operations to improve standardization which in turn enables analysis.
 First, the project isolates the journal name from the full citation.
 Next, these names are standardized to conform to the accepted journal name.
 From there, the project tallies the numbers of journals per college and the number of publications per journal.
 Lastly, the project determines the publisher of each journal, to give a sense of with which types of publishers faculty are choosing to publish.